ministryofjustice/opg-event-store/domains/POAS/events/evidence-received/index.md

 ## Context

-A paper donor has applied for a reduced fee.
+A donor has applied for a reduced fee.
 OPG staff review all reduced fee applications.

-An OPG user has identified that they cannot approve or reject the reduced fee application without further information and has sent a letter to the donor asking for more specifics.
+The user has sent evidence to the OPG to support this application and it has been scanned on to the system.

-The user has sent the additional evidence to the OPG and it has been scanned on to the system
+This may be their initial submission of evidence, or further evidence that the OPG has requested after review.

 ## Trigger